-Sahand’s work has been shown in solo exhibitions including Frame Reference, Sam Art, Tehran, Iran (2015); Tavizeh, Dastan’s Basement, Tehran, Iran (2015); Khalvat, The Third Line, Dubai, UAE (2014); Sulook, The Third Line, Dubai, UAE (2013); Memory Lives On, Aun Gallery, Tehran, Iran (2011); Do You See Me!, Ave Gallery, Tehran, Iran (2008).
+Sahand’s solo exhibitions include Frame Reference, Sam Art, Tehran, Iran (2015); Tavizeh, Dastan’s Basement, Tehran, Iran (2015); Khalvat, The Third Line, Dubai, UAE (2014); Sulook, The Third Line, Dubai, UAE (2013); Memory Lives On, Aun Gallery, Tehran, Iran (2011); Do You See Me!, Ave Gallery, Tehran, Iran (2008).

-He has taken part in numerous international group shows including Jameel Prize 4, Asia Culture Centre, Gwangju, Korea (2017); LTR:RTL, Isfahan Museum of Contemporary Art, Iran (2017); Centerfold: Spring of Recession, Sazmanab Center, Tehran, Iran (2015); Iran Pavilion, 56th Venice Biennale, Venice, Italy (2015) and The Blue Route, Musée National Adrien Dubouché, Limoges, France (2014); Art for Peace, Moshen Gallery, Tehran, Iran (2014); The Blue Route, Villa Empain, Brussels, Belgium (2013); Summer Exhibition, Royal College of Art, London, UK (2012).
+Other selected group exhibitions include Beyond Boundaries, Art by Email, Yorkshire Sculpture Park, UK (2017); LTR:RTL, Isfahan Museum of Contemporary Art, Iran (2017); Centerfold: Spring of Recession, Sazmanab Center, Tehran, Iran (2015); Iran Pavilion, 56th Venice Biennale, Venice, Italy (2015) and The Blue Route, Musée National Adrien Dubouché, Limoges, France (2014); The Blue Route, Villa Empain, Brussels, Belgium (2013); and Summer Exhibition, Royal College of Art, London, UK (2012).

 Sahand currently lives and works in Tehran.